Niagara Whirlpool

 The Niagara Whirlpool is a natural whirlpool within the Niagara River located along the Canada–U.S. border between New York and Ontario.
-The whirlpool is in the Niagara Gorge (a gorge on that border), downstream from Niagara Falls (a group of three waterfalls on that border).
+The whirlpool is in the Niagara Gorge, downstream from Niagara Falls.
 The whirlpool's greatest depth is 125 ft.

-There are two state/provincial parks located alongside the whirlpool: Whirlpool State Park, on the USA side, and Niagara Glen Nature Reserve, on the Canadian side.
+Whirlpool State Park is located on the United States side of the whirlpool, and Niagara Glen Nature Reserve is located on the Canadian side.